HottScall/BookmarkManager/README.md

 * Connect to the database using the pqsl command *\c bookmark_ruby*
 * Run the query we have saved in the file *01_create_bookmarks_table.sql*

+<h4 align="center">Test Database Added</h4>

+Create a test database in psql and run the psql command for both databases.

 <h4 align="center">Manipulating Database data</h4>

 * Show a list of records in the table *SELECT * FROM bookmarks;*